bovineCossack/workout_app/README.md

 - register
 - login
-- ~~protected view~~
+- protected view
 - see exercise list
 - add exercise
-- ~~delete exercise~~
+- delete exercise

 ## Current Issues:

-- exercises can be 'viewed'/added without logging in
-- exercises do not render
-- no style
+- design is currently not suitable for other viewports (not responsive)
-- does not redirect after registration
+- does not redirect after adding new exercise

 ## Planned Functionality:

 - view exercises by muscle group
 - add exercises with rep/set info into workout plans
+- add exercise category from dropdown list

 ## Created using: